swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 may improve performance under some conditions.
 (See the [C buffer](#c-buffer) use case below.)

-When binding allocated memory to a type, the programmer assumes responsibility for two aspects of the managing the memory:
+When using a typed pointer to initialize memory, the programmer assumes direct responsibility for two aspects of the managing the memory that otherwise fall out of the UnsafeRawPointer API naturally:

-1. ensuring that the underlying raw memory will only *ever* be initialized to the pointer's type
+1. ensuring the memory is accesses with a consistent pointer type

 2. tracking the memory's initialized state (usually of several individual contiguous elements)

-Casting a raw pointer to a typed pointer also allows initialization via an assignment operation.
-However, this is only valid on trivial types:
+Casting a raw pointer to a typed pointer also allows subsequent initialization via an assignment operation.
+However, this is only valid on "trivial types" (as defined in the following section):

 ```swift
   let rawPtr = UnsafeMutableRawPointer(allocatingCapacity: 1, of: Int.self)